 The grinding of pollutants in the tank drags the pH level of the cleaning solution to an unacceptable level (either below 2.0 or above the 12.5 mark), in addition to raising the flash point of the solution to around 140 degrees Fahrenheit.
 Therefore, the recycling and filtration of cleaning solutions become two necessary requirements that no business should overlook.
-The tank as well as the entire system should be tested for, and freed from pollutants.
+The tank as well as the entire system should be tested for and freed from pollutants.

-Use the following suggested method for disinfecting a water-based parts cleaning system:
+Follow these steps for disinfecting a water-based parts cleaning system:

 - First, turn off the automatic water supply.
 Also, open/remove the tap and filters.